Earth's Atmosphere and the Need for Space Telescopes

 Observing from space offers both unimpeded access to the UV region and a much sharper view in the optical than is possible from the ground.
 This was the original motivation for the Hubble Space Telescope (HST) whose razor-sharp images in the UV, optical and IR regions have revolutionized astronomy and delighted the public for more than a quarter century.

 Atmospheric absorption in the UV, visible, near-IR, and mid-IR wavelength regions.
-The Euclid and WFIRST missions focus on the red-optical and near-IR regions, whereas CASTOR would operate in the blue-optical and UV regions, which on the ground are strongly affected by molecular oxygen and ozone absorption.
+The Euclid mission and Roman space telescope focus on the red-optical and near-IR regions, whereas CASTOR would operate in the blue-optical and UV regions, which on the ground are strongly affected by molecular oxygen and ozone absorption.

 Importance of the UV/Blue-Optical Region in Astronomy

-In the next decade, an fleet of space telescopes (JWST, Euclid, WFIRST) is poised to open a new window into the red-optical and IR universe.
+In the next decade, a fleet of new space telescopes (JWST, Euclid, Roman) is poised to open a new window into the red-optical and IR universe.
 At shorter wavelengths, astronomers will need to rely on ground-based telescopes and the Hubble Space Telescope (HST), which provides direct access to the UV region that is unobservable from the ground.
 However, ground based telescopes must contend with atmospheric absorption and turbulence, as well the bright nighttime sky.
-Meanwhile, HST is limited by its tiny field of view.
-And since it relies on a number of critical subsystems, such as batteries and gyroscopes, HST will likely fail sometime in the next decade.
+Meanwhile, HST is limited by its small field of view.
+And since it relies on a number of critical subsystems, such as batteries and gyroscopes, HST may fail sometime in the next decade.

 Legacy Science from CASTOR